UPPMAX/UPPMAX-documentation/docs/cluster_guides/optimizing_jobs.md

-[finishedjobinfo](../software/finishedjobinfo.md)|information about finished jobs **projmembers**                                  |telling you about project memberships **projsummary [project id]**                     |summarizes some useful information about projects
+[finishedjobinfo](../software/finishedjobinfo.md)|information about finished jobs **projmembers**                                  |telling you about project memberships **projsummary [project id]**                     |summarizes some useful information about projects [jobstats](../software/jobstats.md)              |see CPU and memory use of finished job in a plot

 ???- info "Working on Snowy?
 Use -M snowy"